xp44mm/Notebook/Compilers/Finite Automata.md

 2. Compute nullable, firstpos, lastpos, and followpos for T, using the methods of Sections 3.9.3 and 3.9.4.

 3. Construct Dstates, the set of states of DFA D, and Dtran, the transition function for D, by the procedure of Fig. 3.62.
 The states of D are sets of positions in T. Initially, each state is "unmarked," and a state becomes "marked" just before we consider its out-transitions.
-The start state of D is firstpos(n_0_), where node n_0_ is the root of T. The accepting states are those containing the position for the endmarker symbol #.
+The start state of D is firstpos(n~0~), where node n~0~ is the root of T. The accepting states are those containing the position for the endmarker symbol #.

 □

-Example 3.37 : We can now put together the steps of our running example to construct a DFA for the regular expression r = (a\b)*abb.
+**Example 3.37:** We can now put together the steps of our running example to construct a DFA for the regular expression r = (a\b)*abb.
 The syntax tree for (r)# appeared in Fig. 3.56.
 We observed that for this tree, nullable is true only for the star-node, and we exhibited firstpos and lastpos in Fig. 3.59.
 The values of followpos appear in Fig. 3.60.

 The value of firstpos for the root of the tree is {1, 2, 3}, so this set is the start state of D. Call this set of states A. We must compute Dtran[A, a ] and Dtran[A, b].
 Among the positions of A, 1 and 3 correspond to a, while 2 corresponds to b.
 Thus, Dtran[A, a] = followpos(1) ∪ followpos(3) = {1, 2, 3, 4}, and Dtran[A, b] = followpos(2) = {1, 2, 3}.
 The latter is state A, and so does not have to be added to Dstates, but the former, B = {1, 2, 3, 4}, is new, so we add it to Dstates and proceed to compute its transitions.
 The complete DFA is shown in Fig. 3.63. □

 ```
-initialize Dstates to contain only the unmarked state firstpos( n_0_ ) ,
+initialize Dstates to contain only the unmarked state firstpos( n~0~ ) ,
-where n_0_ is the root of syntax tree T for (r) #;
+where n~0~ is the root of syntax tree T for (r) #;
 while ( there is an unmarked state S in Dstates )  {
     mark S;
     for ( each input symbol a ) {